ENG

 9. Can I consume the electricity produced by my PV system instead of exporting that electricity to the grid?

-Yes.
-You may opt to consume the electricity generated by your PV at the time it is produced.
-Any units that are not consumed instantaneously will be exported to the grid and will be paid at the feed in tariffs and according to the terms and conditions of the feed-in tariff scheme approved for such purposes.
+Yes, you may opt to consume the electricity generated by your PV at the time it is produced.
+Any units that are not consumed instantaneously will be exported to the grid and will be paid at the feed in tariff and according to the terms and conditions of the feed-in tariff scheme approved for such purposes.

 Note: This option is not applicable for third party PV installations i.e. PV installations installed on a site where the PV owner is not a consumer.
 In such cases the owner of the PV installation has no other option but to sell all electricity generated by the installation and exported to the electricity grid to Enemalta plc.